shashankpritam/Insertion-Bias-TE/Simulation Storm.md

 A population of 1000, 5 chromosomes of size 10 Mb

-Every dot in the red to green gradient is a simulation at generation 5000, or less if it failed.
+<del> Every dot in the red to green gradient is a simulation at generation 5000, or less if it failed.
 If it failed due to the extinction of the population the dot will be white, if it failed because all TEs were removed from the population it will be grey.

 ## Materials & Methods